OlivierLD/ROB/GET_STARTED.md

 You will notice a bunch of other scripts (`log.analyzer.sh`, `log.merge.sh`, `log.shrinker.sh`, `log.to.csv.sh`,
 `log.to.gpx.sh`, `log.to.json.sh`, `log.to.kml.sh`, `log.to.polars.sh`, `mk.link.sh`, ...).
 We'll come back to them later.

+For more details on what the `NMEA-multiplexer` is, check out its [manual](./raspberry-sailor/NMEA-multiplexer/manual.md).

 # Other modules
 Other modules are based on the same kind of structure, they would be built the same way as above.